 Step 6: Open a business bank account and maintain a history

-A dedicated business bank account and credit card can help protect your personal assets in case of bankruptcy or if any legal action is taken against your mechanic shop.
+A dedicated business bank account and credit card can help protect your personal assets in case of bankruptcy or if any legal action is taken against your auto shop.

 This is referred to as the “corporate veil,” a legal construct that protects your personal assets (home, car, and other valuables) if anything happens to your company.